Cygnus is a prominent constellation in the northern sky. Its name means “the swan” in Latin and it is also known as the Swan constellation.

 Gamma Cygni is surrounded by a diffuse emission nebula, IC 1318, also known as the Sadr region or the Gamma Cygni region.

-Epsilon Cygni is an orange giant star of the spectral type K0 III.
-It has an apparent visual magnitude of 2.480 and is 72.7 light years distant.
-It is 62 times more luminous than the Sun and has 11 times the solar radius.
+Aljanah, Epsilon Cygni, is an orange giant star of the spectral type K0 III.
+It has an apparent magnitude of 2.480 and is 72.7 light years distant.
+It is 62 times more luminous than the Sun and has has a radius 11 times solar.

 The Delta Cygni system consists of two stars lying close together and a star located a bit further from the main pair.
 The brightest component in the system is a blue-white giant belonging to the spectral class B9 III, which is approaching the final stages of life on the main sequence.
 It is a fast rotating star, with an equatorial speed of at least 135 kilometres per second.